odiwuorvictor/odiwuorvictor/README.md

-# Hi there!👋🏿
+# Hi there👋🏿, welcome to my profile..
 ### About Me
-- 👀 I’m interested in web development and new technologies.
+- 👀 I’m interested in web development and new technologies.!

 - 🌱 I’m currently learning Advanced data analysis and sharpening skills in web development.

 ### Collaboration & Contact